Global Leadership and Team Decision-Making (Minor)

 Program Overview:

 The Global Leadership & Team Decision Making Minor is a collaboration between the Shelton Leadership Center and NC State European Center in Prague.
 The Global Leadership and Team Decision-Making minor is a 15-hour minor that is designed for students who seek to gain greater knowledge and understanding of leadership and team decision-making from a European global perspective.
 The coursework is composed of courses grounded in theory, inquiry, and application.
-The program will have 17-20 students for the semester abroad.
-The student will participate in one of two cohorts for a semester abroad beginning Spring 2024.
+The program will have 15 students for the semester abroad.
+Students will participate in a semester abroad portion of the minor during a spring semester.
 All students start and end the program in the Czech Republic.
-Cohort one will travel to Germany and France for two courses.
-Cohort two will travel to England and Austria.
-The student will be required to take SLC 250: Critical and Creative Decision-Making either prior to or following the study abroad experience to complete the 15-hr requirement.
-The student in the minor may be preparing for graduate work or any field of study within the university.
+Students will travel to two additional countries completing a two-week course in each country.
+The European countries may be Germany, Austria, France, or Scotland.
+Students will be required to take SLC 250: Critical and Creative Decision-Making prior to the study abroad experience to complete the 15-hr requirement.
+Students in the minor may be preparing for graduate work or any field of study within the university.

 Learning Outcomes